Infection Control Annual Statement

 Infection Prevention Audit and Actions

-The Annual Infection Prevention and Control audit was completed by Sister Angela Palmer in conjunction with the Practice Manager in November 2017.
-As a result of the audit, the following issues have been identified at Testvale Surgery which requires improvement:
+The Annual Infection Prevention and Control audit was completed by Sister Angela Palmer in conjunction with the Practice Manager in April 2019.
+As a result of the audit, the following issues were been identified as requiring additional oversight: